unoplatform/uno/doc/articles/get-started-vscode.md

 ## Run and Debug application

 ### WebAssembly
-1. In the debugger section of the Code activity bar, select `Debug (Chrome, WebAssembly)`
 1. Press `F5` to start the debugging session
 1. Place a breakpoint inside the `OnClick` method
 1. Click the button in the app, and the breakpoint will hit